How Anxiety Affects Sleep: Signs and Solutions

 The Role of Stress Hormones

 Cortisol and adrenaline, both major stress hormones, can remain elevated when anxiety dominates the mind.
-Their presence speeds up heart rate and raises blood pressure—useful in emergencies but detrimental to peaceful slumber.
-Chronically high hormone levels disrupt the natural wind-down process, leaving individuals wired when they should be drifting off.
+Their presence speeds up heart rate and raises blood pressure.
+While useful in emergencies, chronically high hormone levels disrupt the natural wind-down process.

-Over time, persistent elevations in stress hormones can rewire the body’s response to nighttime, making relaxation feel elusive.
-A person might fall into the habit of associating bedtime with anxious or racing thoughts, reinforcing the difficulty in transitioning to sleep.
+Over time, persistent elevations rewire the body’s response to nighttime.
+A person may associate bedtime with anxious or racing thoughts, reinforcing the difficulty in transitioning to sleep.

 Changes in Sleep Architecture